 We’ve long aimed to connect the world.
-In February, we announced details about our Viasat-3 constellation, a trio of satellites that will make that global promise a reality.
+The ViaSat-3 constellation – a trio of satellites in development now – will make that global promise a reality.
 These satellites will also let us expand our services in the U.S.

-Viasat-2 will expand geographic reach seven times, across the continental U.S. and into Canada, Central America, the Caribbean and Central America.
-The satellite will also cover air and maritime routes across the Atlantic to Europe.
+ViaSat-2 expands our geographic reach seven times, across the continental U.S. and into Canada, Central America, the Caribbean and Central America.
+The satellite also covers air and maritime routes across the Atlantic to Europe.

-The potential for new markets and improved service will expand again with the Viasat-3 satellites helping millions of people access the internet.
+The potential for new markets and improved service will dramatically expand again with the ViaSat-3 satellites.